-According to the World Health Organization (WHO), cancer is the second leading cause of death globally - with around 1 in 6 deaths occurring as a result and around 1,806,590 new cases expected to be diagnosed in the United States in 2020.
+According to the World Health Organization (WHO), cancer is the second leading cause of death globally - with around 1 in 6 deaths occurring as a result and around 17 million new cancer cases in 2020 alone.

 There are over 100 types of cancer, each of which differs in a number of different ways, including how common they are.

 The five most common types of cancer (in terms of new cases) globally include:

 - Breast (2.26 million)

 - Colon and rectum (1.93 million)

 What are the most common kinds of cancer?

 Breast cancer is a form of cancer that forms in the cells of the breasts.
 Breast is the second most commonly diagnosed cancer in women in the United States - following skin cancer.
 While it can occur in both men and women, it occurs more in women.

 Lung cancer is a form of cancer that begins in the lungs and is the most common cancer worldwide - alongside breast cancer.
 Smoking is the primary cause of the majority of lung cancers but it can also occur in those who have never smoked or in those who have been exposed to secondhand smoke over a long period of time.